OldGuyMeltsPlastic/TheBox/readme.md

-# TheBox - A Custom DoomCube-Trident 355³ AWD Build Log
+# TheBox - An INDX-ready DoomCube-Trident 350 Build Log

 This repository documents the engineering, CAD optimization, physical wiring architecture, and initial Klipper firmware configuration for a highly modified, heavy-duty, custom-sized **Voron Trident** variant integrated into a **DoomCube** enclosure ecosystem.
 The design targets a true cubic build volume of **355mm x 355mm x 355mm** with optimized toolhead overtravel for localized sub-systems.